takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.9.60 (24/09/2024 update)` <br>
+  ・ We have made it possible to retrieve various language localizations from the database.
+(We also made it possible to dynamically change or add text and languages) <br>
+  ・ Fixed a problem in Squad where the external display would remain visible when a team was wiped out. <br>
+  ・ In the course search tool, when searching for a Unity round, the bean emoji is now displayed when it fails to retrieve the thumbnail. <br>

   ○ `2024.9.50 (23/09/2024 update)` <br>
   ・ The problem of initialization of Tools failing to start in some regions, such as “Polish” PC language setting, has been addressed. <br>